pmahnke/mahnke-cocktails/recipe_processed/margarita.md

 stars: 5
 base_spirits: "Reposado Tequila "
 youtube: "jxpT11WEtWQ"
+description: "The iconic classic sour that perfectly combines the earthy notes of tequila with the bright citrus of lime and triple sec."
 excerpt: |
   The classic Margarita combines tequila, lime and triple sec for ultimate refreshment.
 This tried-and-true recipe ensures a great, easy cocktail every time.
 ---